5 Benefits of Pursuing Nursing as a Second Degree

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (866) 892-6463.

 Because nursing is one of the fastest-growing, in-demand professions available today, many career changers apply to our Accelerated Bachelor of Science in Nursing program.
-Our second-degree ABSN program is for individuals who have a non-nursing bachelor’s degree and meet our other admissions requirements.
-So, whether you have a Bachelor of Arts or Bachelor of Science, you can leverage your education to earn a degree from our Leighton School of Nursing in as few as 16 months.
+Our accelerated second-degree nursing program in Indianapolis and Nashville is for individuals with a non-nursing bachelor’s degree who meet our other admissions requirements.
+We also offer a separate admissions path for transfer students in Indianapolis who have completed a required number of non-nursing college credits.

 As an ABSN student, you’ll complete a rigorous blend of online coursework, hands-on nursing labs, and in-person clinical rotations.
 While the program requires an intense, full-time learning format, you’ll receive highly personalized attention from our faculty and staff every step of the way.